 - Eat with food safety in mind.
 Nothing will slow down your athlete more than food poisoning – having stomach cramps, nausea, vomiting or diarrhea after eating.
 Make sure you store snacks at proper temperatures to prevent spoilage.
 Keep cheese, yogurt, meat, eggs and salads made with mayonnaise in a refrigerator or cooler.
 Shelf-stable items such as nuts, granola bars and whole fruit can be tossed into a sports bag without a problem.

 - Flow with fluids.
 Good hydration should begin early in the day before kids even set foot on the playing field.
-Stay hydrated by drinking plenty of water during the day leading up to a game, especially in the two to three hours before game time.
+Stay hydrated by drinking plenty of water during the day leading up to a game, especially in the two to four hours before game time.
 Continue to drink during the game (about 1/2 cup every 15 minutes) and afterward to rehydrate after sweat loss.
 Water should still be kids' go-to drink for exercise that's under 60 minutes.
 Training sessions over an hour may require a sports drink to replace electrolytes lost through heavy sweating.

 - Timing is everything.
 When you eat is just as important as what you eat.
 Your body needs two to three hours to digest a regular meal such as breakfast or lunch before an athletic event, while a small snack such as a granola bar can be eaten 30 minutes to an hour in advance.
 Load up at meals but don't overeat, and keep snacks light as you get closer to game time.